• Visit

 • Events

-Wade’s Douglas House Hotel & Tavern
+107. Wade’s Douglas House Hotel & Tavern

-Location: Center and Water Streets, Douglas
+Location: Southeast corner of Center and Washington Streets, Douglas

 Date: 1863